twilio/twilio-voice-react-native-app/README.md

 # Twilio Voice React Native Reference

-This project consists of a backend server and React Native app demonstrating best practices for developing a Twilio Programmable Voice application.
+This project consists of a backend server and a react native app demonstrating best practices for developing a Twilio Programmable Voice application.

 ## Features